jaredreyes039/Rapifly_Demo_BU/README.md

     - Cons:
         - NOT recommended for enterprise apps normally (there are **exceptions**)
         - Could result in an intense rewrite and restructure of directories **IF** they are not structured in a way to already approach this solution effectively

-#### P: Login functionality down until SGMail link is updated?
-Or is it a role problem?
-The question consists of possible solutions, but I need further comment on this issue to move further.
-(At least the API is functioning and fairly well in-tact)

 **OPEN TO ANY SOLUTIONS NOT ALREADY MENTIONED**

 ## FOR 01/09/2023